 Personally I don’t eat dairy.
 It took me a long time to realise that dairy was responsible for causing my skin to break out.
 I had mild acne for years and I hated it.
 As much as I loved cheese, cutting it out was worth it for clear skin.

-So should you eat dairy or not?
-Of course, whether or not you choose to do so is your decision, but I would like to share with you some further thoughts so that your choice is an informed one.
+Of course, whether or not you choose to do so is your decision, but here are some pros and cons so that your choice is an informed one.

 Human beings weren’t designed to drink milk after the weaning period.
 Not from our own species and certainly not from a completely different species altogether.
 Some groups of people in the world have consumed dairy for many years and therefore have genetically adapted to tolerate it.
 Others haven’t and for those people in particular it can cause problems.
 Two of the most common problems associated with dairy tend to be digestive and skin issues.